Mathias Colomb First Nation: History

 The Mathias Colomb Cree Nation was originally part of the Pelican Narrows band, Saskatchewan.
 Pelican Narrows join Mirond and Pelican Lakes which lie between the Sturgeon-Weir and Churchill River systems.
-The Mathias Colomb band first settled along the Churchill River or Missinipi (meaning 'big water' in Woodland Cree) at Highrock Lake in the Prayer River area after their separation in 1910 from the Peter Ballantyne band.
+The Mathias Colomb band first settled along the Churchill River or Missinippi (meaning 'big water' in Woodland Cree) at Highrock Lake in the Prayer River area after their separation in 1910 from the Peter Ballantyne band.
 The Mathias Colomb Indian band, now Mathias Colomb Cree Nation, was formed as a separate reserve in 1910 and officially recognized by the Canadian federal government in 2011.
 In 1910, the inspector of Indian Affairs recognized Pukatawagan as a separate reserve with Mathias Colomb as the first chief of the reserve.
 He remained as chief until his death in 1932.

 On 29 August 1926, Ayamihi Sippi (Prayer River) was surveyed as a reserve under the jurisdiction of the "Mathias Colomb Indian Band, over 18,000 acres of the 19,000 acre reserves is rock...
 Pakitawagan, the original fishing place of the people was also selected as one of the reserves."
 A fire destroyed the Prayer River community in the late 1960s and the band was forced to relocate to the Pukatawagan reserve."

 As of 2019 the chief is Lorna Bighetty and the councillors are Gordie Bear, Lorna Bighetty, Shirley Bighetty, Wanda Bighetty, Ralph Caribou, Flora Jean Castel, Shirley Castel, Steven Castel, Darrell Linklater and Valerie Whyte.

-The Swampy Cree Tribal Council is the Tribal Council affiliated with this First Nation.
+The Swampy Cree Tribal Council is the tribal council affiliated with this First Nation.
 The Swampy Cree Tribal Council lists the Mathias Colomb Cree Nation and the Marcel Colomb First Nation with its head office in Lynn Lake, as Missinippi Cree.